mehul2108/CowinRegistration/README.md

 Select Age group you want to book for either 18+ / 45+

+Select day you want to book for either Today / Tomorrow

 click on Start Button From Extension

 Now sit back and wait untill Extension find available slot for you.